ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/06-storing-displaying-data.md

 ---
 layout: "page-fullwidth"
-title: "Storing and Displaying Data"
+title: "Lab 06: Storing and Displaying Data"
 subheadline: "Building Connected Things with Windows 10 IoT and Microsoft Azure"
 teaser: "In this lab you will build a data pipeline that captures the data coming into IoT Hub, processes it with Azure Stream Analytics, then routes it to downstream services.
 The first service you'll build will consume the data and present it through an Azure Web App where it is rendered as a real-time graph."
 show_meta: true